Free things to do this winter in Montréal

 Museums and culture

 Many major Montréal museums offer free entry to kids 12 and under in addition to engaging activities, too!
 See timely major exhibitions at the Montreal Museum of Fine Arts and at the Musée d'art contemporain's temporary home at Place Ville Marie.
-Among the city's many other kid-friendly museums, the McCord Stewart Museum – free for anyone 17 and under – takes a fun interactive look at history in the museum and online, with exhibitions Indigenous Voices of Today – Knowledge, Trauma, Resilience and more.
+Among the city's many other kid-friendly museums, the McCord Stewart Museum – free for anyone 17 and under – takes a fun interactive look at history in the museum and online, with exhibitions like Indigenous Voices of Today – Knowledge, Trauma, Resilience and more.

 Play games, do science experiments and even journey into space with the Montréal Science Centre's many activities.
 Barbie fans can see her style transformations through the decades at the free Barbie Expo downtown.
 Throughout February, Black History Month presents art exhibitions, talks, performances and other events, some free of charge.
 Catch free music, dance performances and art in Place des Arts' open gathering space Espace culturel Georges-Émile-Lapalme, plus art at Place des Arts’ exhibition space.
 Visit the city's many cultural centres for free exhibitions and performances.
 And for another slice of Québec history, visit Montréal’s stunning churches and sacred sites.